britram/rains-prototype/draft-trammell-rains-protocol.md

 # RAINS Protocol Definition {#protocol-def}

-As noted in {{cbor}}, RAINS is a message-exchange protocol that uses CBOR {{RFC7049}} as its framing.
+As noted in {{cbor}}, RAINS is a message-exchange protocol that uses CBOR
+{{RFC7049}} as its framing.
 Since CBOR is self-framing -- a CBOR parser can determine when a CBOR object is complete at the point at which it has read its final byte -- RAINS requires no external framing.
 It can therefore run over any streaming, multistreaming, or message-oriented transport protocol.
-In order to protect query confidentiality, and support rapid deployment over a ubiquitously implemented transport, RAINS is defined in this document to run over persistent TLS 1.2 connections {{RFC5246}} over TCP {{RFC0793}} with mutual authentication.
-The TLS certificates of RAINS server peers can be verified as specified in the certificate assertions for those servers.
+In order to protect query confidentiality, and support rapid deployment over a ubiquitously implemented transport, RAINS is defined in this document to run over persistent TLS 1.2 connections {{RFC5246}} over TCP {{RFC0793}} with mutual authentication between servers, and authentication of servers by clients.
+The TLS certificates of RAINS server peers can be verified as specified in the cert-info assertions for those servers.

 RAINS servers MUST support this transport; future transports can be negotiated using the capabilities mechanism after bootstrapping using TLS 1.2.
 As RAINS